 These are the key advantages of the Earfold implant:

-– Owing to the simplicity of the surgery, the operation only takes 15 minutes per ear instead of 40 minutes per ear for conventional pinnaplasty
+– Owing to the simplicity of the surgery, the operation only takes 15 minutes per ear, compared with 40 minutes per ear for conventional pinnaplasty

-– Recovery is faster, typically you require only 2-3 days off work compared with 1-2 weeks for traditional pinnaplasty
+– Recovery is faster.
+Typically you require only 2-3 days off work after the procedure, compared with 1-2 weeks for traditional pinnaplasty

 – The surgery is routinely performed under a local anaesthetic, in contrast to most traditional pinnaplasty procedures which require a general anaesthetic

-– You do not need a heavy head bandage on the head after the procedure, unlike for traditional pinnaplasty.
-You will still however need to use a light sports-type band at night for the first 6 weeks as for traditional pinnaplasty
+– You do not need a heavy head bandage after the procedure, unlike for traditional pinnaplasty.
+You will still however need to use a light sports-type band at night for the first 6 weeks, as for traditional pinnaplasty

-– Complications are few as no stitches or long incisions are used
+– The risk of suffering complications, such as infections, is significantly reduced, as no stitches or long incisions are used

 – You can see how your ears will look by using the Prefold implant during the initial consultation.
 This is placed on the outside of your ear and will show you the likely end result following the surgery.
-This ability to see the eventual result is not possible with traditional pinnaplasty
+This isn’t possible with traditional pinnaplasty

-– In theory the implant can be removed in the future, therefore the procedure is technically reversible unlike for traditional pinnaplasty
+– In theory, the implant can be removed in the future, therefore the procedure is technically reversible, unlike traditional pinnaplasty

 A local anaesthetic is injected into the skin in front of the ear, just underneath the outer rim.
 A small incision is made, and the Earfold implant is then inserted into a carefully prepared pocket.
 The cut is then stitched with dissolvable sutures.
 The procedure takes approximately 15 minutes per ear.